New Sixth Form and Nursery buildings

 SGS is committed to creating and developing the perfect environment for our pupils to enjoy learning.

-The new Sixth Form facilities are now open and in February we started to build a new Pre-Reception building.
+The new Sixth Form facilities and Nursery building are now open.
 This follows recent redevelopment in the Junior School.

 The doors to the new Sixth Form social and study spaces have swung open to the delight of Upper and Lower Sixth students.